tstatler/doctools/guides/node/releasenotes/README.md

     <pre>sudo npm install –g acs</pre>
     </li>
     <li> If you are using Node.ACS through Titanium Studio, you will be prompted
-    to install updated <b>acs</b> package the next time you launch Studio.
+    to install an updated <b>acs</b> package the next time you launch Studio.
     </li>
     </ul>
     <p>Note that you cannot use older versions of the <b>acs</b> npm package to create or publish new